By Claudio Feliciani

-Beyond the aspects related to the working environment and the research world one should be reminded that as a researcher in Japan you will have to live in a very particular country, with traditions and customs often very different from Italy (and generally from Europe and western countries).
+Beyond the aspects related to the working environment and the research world, you will have to live in a very particular and unique country, with traditions and customs often very different from Italy (and generally from Europe and western countries).

 This section aims at providing some suggestions and practical information regarding the daily life in Japan to people who intend to live and work in Japan.
-Needless to say, we should also remind that information given here are very general and each experience is different depending on the place one is leaving and the people one has around.
+Needless to say, the information given here is very general and each experience is different depending on the place one is living and the people one has around.

 As a premise it is important to remind that collecting information before starting can help avoiding unwanted surprises.
-People who had difficulties getting used to life in Japan are not few and even those who had lived in several countries may find Japan a different reality from the places they have visited before.
-In large cities like Tokyo and Osaka, it is relatively easy to find foreigners including Italians and those who may have problems getting used they can rely on a niche of familiar people.
-But in other cities, maybe likewise large but less international, it may be difficult finding foreigners (and westerns in particular) thus making the initial approach more abrupt.
+People who had difficulties getting used to the life in Japan are not few and even those who had lived in several countries may find Japan a different reality from the places they have visited until before.
+In large cities, like Tokyo and Osaka it is relatively easy to find foreigners including Italians, and those who may have problems adjusting can rely on a niche of familiar people.
+But in other cities, maybe likewise large but less international, it may be difficult to find foreigners (and westerns in particular), thus making the initial approach more abrupt.

-There are several books and movies talking about life in Japan while recounting stories where the main characters are based in the far east.
+There are several books and movies describing life in Japan, while recounting stories where main characters are based in the far east.
 Often also very old books may become useful, since several aspects of the Japanese traditional life are still rooted in the present (although probably less visible in a first instance).

-We also want to remind that although the Japanese language is difficult in the reading/writing, it tends to be relatively easy at the spoken level.
-Thanks to the easy grammar (no plural and only two verb tenses for example) and the limited number of topics tackled during daily conversations (usually weather, food and travel) it is possible to be able to handle most of the situations in a short time.
+Although the Japanese language is difficult in reading/writing, it tends to be relatively easy at the spoken level.
+Thanks to the easy grammar (no plural and only two verb tenses for example) and the limited number of topics tackled during daily conversations (usually weather, food and travel) it is possible to handle most of the situations in a short time.

 Living costs and how to find an apartment

 Another important aspect which must be also considered concerns the living costs in Japan.
-Although salaries are generally higher than Italy, it may be better to not get overly impressed as the living costs are also higher.
-Rents are particularly expensive in large cities and/or one may have to consider living in small apartments to limit the costs.
-Imported food also tend to be relatively expensive although some sort of food is now found almost everywhere (like pasta and the various sauces).
+Although salaries are generally higher than Italy it may be better to not get overly impressed as the living costs are also higher.
+Rents are particularly expensive in large cities and/or one may have to consider living in very small apartments to limit the costs.
+Imported food also tends to be relatively expensive although some types of food are now found almost everywhere (like pasta and various sauces).
 Vegetarians and vegans may find particularly difficult to find meals without traces of meat in restaurants, but a large variety of fruits and vegetables are available in supermarkets.

 For those who intend to stay in Japan for a short time a shared house or fully furnished apartments (more expensive that “standard” ones) could be a valid alternative.
 Always considering apartments we should warn that there are restrictions for foreigners.
 Although real reasons are usually concealed, contractual conditions and knowledge of the Japanese language can have an influence on the number of apartments available for selection.
 Universities sometimes can act as intermediates allowing to overcome certain restrictions and it may be useful to collect information on the existence of such a service within the selected institution.

-Finally, a general suggestion regarding the communication.
+Finally, a general suggestion regarding communication.
 Japanese tend to be indirect and vague in their way of communicating due to cultural reasons related to the history of their country.
-Although being direct may be seen as “vulgar” or “rude” when it comes to important matters like working contract or visa, it may be better to insist for a confirm and finish up for being rude rather than having unwished surprises later.
-With a better knowledge of the Japanese language and many years of experience in the country, the expectations of the Japanese toward the local culture grow, but several exceptions are usually allowed for foreigners just arrived.
+Although being direct may be seen as “vulgar” or “rude”, when it comes to important matters like working contract or visa it may be better to insist for a written confirmation and finish up for being rude rather than having very unpleasant surprises later.
+With a better knowledge of the Japanese language and many years of experience in the country the expectations of the Japanese toward the local culture grow, but several exceptions are usually allowed for foreigners who have just arrived.

 To conclude, it should be remarked that Japan is a very safe and organized country with reliable institutions and people willing to help if somebody is having troubles.
-Although there could be some difficulties in getting used, one can nonetheless come light-heartedly and learn with time to discover this mysterious and fascinating country.
+Although there could be some difficulties in getting used to, one can nonetheless come light-heartedly and learn with the time to discover this mysterious and fascinating country.

 Suggested reading: Roger J. Davies and Osamu Ikeno, “The Japanese Mind: Understanding Contemporary Japanese Culture”.